A micro business, also referred to as a microenterprise, is a term generally used to describe a business operating with fewer than 10 people.

 - Regulations and legal requirements: Starting any business, micro or not, involves staying on top of regulations.
 From business licenses to tax laws, understanding which ones apply to the business and staying compliant can be overwhelming, especially as laws and regulations are constantly changing.

 - Scalability: Many micro businesses don’t have the infrastructure, funds, or resources to scale up to meet demand.
-No matter how much business comes their way, they may not be able to handle the extra load.

 How to start a micro business

-If you’re looking to start a micro business there are steps you can take to ensure your venture is a success.
+If you’re looking to start a micro business, there are steps you can take to ensure your venture is a success.
 Consider the following:

 - Have a business plan: A business plan can help focus your vision and goals, guide your strategy, identify potential risks (and how you plan to overcome them).
 It can also define any investment or funding needed to help you get started.